foreverfl/vscode/docs/languages/markdown.md

 ![Jumping to a header in a Markdown file](images/markdown/go-to-symbol.png)

 You can browse through all headers in the file or start typing a header name to find just the one you are after.
-Once you've found the header you what, press `kbstyle(Enter)` to move your cursor to it.
-Press `kbstyle(Esc)` to cancel jumping to the header.
+Once you've found the header you what, press `Enter` to move your cursor to it.
+Press `Esc` to cancel jumping to the header.

 ### Go to header in workspace